sayedali1/printf/README.md

 * Project contains several files for different functions
 * Functions are organized and called through a struct array
 * Each function corresponds to a different character
-* Characters are the specifies of each
+* Characters are the specifiers of each function